 - Underride accidents.
 When a trailer detaches, it will lose momentum as it pulls away from the cab, getting closer and closer to the vehicle behind it.
 A smaller vehicle stuck behind the trailer can be forced underneath it, shearing the top off of the car and pinning it beneath the trailer.

 In cases where a trucker lost control of his trailer, victims have a good chance of recovering a settlement for their injuries.
-The driver, loader, and the trucking company may be held liable for your medical bills and the replacement costs of your vehicle--but to find out which one you should file a claim against, you should speak to an attorney to have the accident investigated.
-Fill out the short contact link on this page to have us look into the facts of your case.
+The driver, loader, and the trucking company may be held liable for your medical bills and the replacement costs of your vehicle--but to find out which one you should file a claim against, you should speak to an experienced truck accident attorney who can have the accident investigated.
+Contact us online or call us directly at 816.471.5111 to schedule your free consultation today.